miriti/pokycms/README.md

 PokyCMS
 =======

 PockyCMS is lightweight and simple CMS.
-All logic of this CMS contains in one file (index.php).
+All logic contains in one file (index.php).

 Features
 -------
 * Lightweight
 * Easy to implement
-* No database used (all data stores in .json files)
+* No database (all data in .json files)
 * Easy to use

 When should I use PockyCMS?